 - Resistant (R)

-All AST and MIC data generated by Envirocare Laboratory is supported by a robust ISO/IEC 17025 quality framework, including:
+All AST and MIC data generated by Envirocare Laboratory is supported by a robust ISO/IEC 17025 quality framework designed to ensure technical competence, accuracy, and traceability.

 - Internal quality controls

-- Reference strains such as ATCC and NCTC
+- Recognised reference strains including ATCC and NCTC

 - Traceable laboratory systems